PM says "long fight" ahead to defeat COVID-19, asks ministers to ready plans for 'slow' exit from lockdown

 The new positive cases reported by various states include a 14-month-old boy in Gujarat's Jamnangar district with no travel history, as also a 2 1/2-year-old son of Lucknow's first COVID-19 patient. two private hospitals in Mumbai were sealed after some of their medical staff, including doctors and nurses, tested positive.
 In Haryana, five villages were sealed and all their residents quarantined after it was found that some foreign members of Tablighi Jamaat had stayed there, the Union Home Ministry said.
 More than 25,500 Jamaat members and their contacts have been quarantined across the country, while 1,750 foreign-based members of the religious group, out of the total 2,083, have been blacklisted till now by the Indian government, a senior Ministry official said.

 The evening update from the Union Health Ministry put the number of confirmed cases at 4,281 with 111 deaths.
-However, a PTI tally of figures announced by various states as at 6.30 PM showed more than 4,500 have been infected so far, 129 have died and 344 have been cured and discharged.
+However, a PTI tally of figures announced by various states as at 9 PM showed 4,683 have been infected so far, 138 have died and 359 have been cured and discharged.
 West Bengal has revised downward its death toll from 7 to 3.
 Delhi Chief Minister Arvind Kejriwal said the number of COVID-19 cases in the national capital has reached 523, out of which 330 are from the Nizamuddin centre of the Jamaat.
 He said testing is being ramped up and his government has placed placed orders for one lakh testing kits to be used from Friday.

 The cases have risen sharply in the national capital and in Mumbai over last few days.
-At least 57 new cases were reported in the country's financial capital on Monday, taking its total tally to 490, while the state-wide number of positive cases in Maharashtra has neared 800.
+At least 68 new cases were reported in the country's financial capital on Monday, taking its total tally to over 500, while the state-wide number of positive cases in Maharashtra has crossed 800.
+At least 52 have died too in the state.
 Officials have, however, maintained that the spread has still been slower in India than many other countries.

 Worldwide, more than 12.5 lakh have got infected by this deadly virus since its outbreak in China in December last, while more than 70,000 have died including over 50,000 in Europe and more than 10,000 in the US.
 The entire world is also battling a huge economic crisis due to the pandemic.
 France said on Monday it is heading for the worst recession since the World War II, while Japan's Prime Minister Shinzo Abe has proposed a state of emergency.